abircb/latex-cheat-sheet/README.md

 # Usage

-The extension is not yet available on the Chrome Web Store, but will be soon.
+The extension is available on the Chrome Web Store.
+Check it out here.

-Until then,
+__To run:__
 <ul>
   <li>Open the Extension Management page by navigating to <code>chrome://extensions</code> (The Extension Management page can also be opened by clicking on the Chrome menu, hovering over More Tools then selecting Extensions)</li>
   <li>Enable Developer Mode by clicking the toggle switch next to Developer mode</li>